 Planning your cycling holiday and need some self-guided routes?
 Check out our list of over 150 cycling routes below, suiting all levels.

-Guided Cycling Tours & Holidays
+Guided Cycling Tours and Holidays

-If you are reluctant to travel with your own bike (or family’s bikes), the companies listed below offer full holiday packages as well as daily guided tours including all the equipment you will need.
+If you are reluctant to travel with your own bike (or all your family’s bikes), the companies listed below offer full holiday packages as well as daily guided tours including all the equipment you will need.

-Hiking & Walking the Algarve
+Hiking and Walking the Algarve

 As well as a popular cycling area, the Algarve has some great walks and hikes to suit all levels and tastes, with picturesque landscapes and sandy beaches to enjoy on your journey.